johko/blog-posts/hf-blogs/robot-holmes-1.md

 ![image/png](https://cdn-uploads.huggingface.co/production/uploads/607feb037c746d01ecb19180/yUdvvxZQPY7_O3eJuiH45.png)

-This blog post is the first part of a little story that will introduce you to Vision-Language (Multimodal) models and related tasks.
+This blog post is the first part of a little story that will introduce you to Vision-Language models and related tasks.
 We will follow the detective Robot Holmes through a night full of murder, betrayal and envy in the bustling city of MLington.

 ## Intro
-It was a typical MLington day - cold, gray, rainy.
+Our story begins on a typical MLington day - cold, gray, rainy.
 Luckily the sun was setting and taking its light of the misery of this city.
 Robot Holmes entered his office and found the chief of police already waiting for him.

 That never is good news.